 Ms Muirsmith is an accomplished digital and marketing strategist, having held several executive positions in Sydney, Melbourne, Singapore and New York.
-Jane is Managing Director of Lenox Hill, a digital strategy and advisory firm and is a Non-Executive Director of Cedar Woods Properties Ltd, HealthDirect Australia and the Telethon Kids Institute.
-She is a Graduate of the Australian Institute of Company Directors and a Fellow of Chartered Accountants Australia and New Zealand, where she is Chair of the WA Business Advisory Committee.
+Ms Muirsmith is Managing Director of Lenox Hill, a digital strategy and advisory firm and is a Non-Executive Director of Cedar Woods Properties Ltd, the Telethon Kids Institute, and Chair and Non-Executive Director of HealthDirect Australia.
+She is a Graduate of the Australian Institute of Company Directors and a Fellow of Chartered Accountants Australia and New Zealand, where she is a member of the Australian and New Zealand Corporate Sector and Advisory Committee.
 Ms Muirsmith is also a member of the Ambassadorial Council UWA Business School.
 Ms Muirsmith was appointed to the AFG Board in March 2016 and is Chair of the Risk and Compliance Committee, a member of the Audit Committee and a member of the Remuneration and Nomination Committee.